Eiffel Tower

 The tower is 330 m tall, about the same height as an 81-storey building, and the tallest structure in Paris.
 Its base is square, measuring 125 m on each side.
-During its construction, the Eiffel Tower surpassed the Washington Monument to become the tallest human-made structure in the world, a title it held for 41 years until the Chrysler Building in New York City was finished in 1930.
+During its construction, the Eiffel Tower surpassed the Washington Monument to become by far the tallest human-made structure in the world, a title it held for 41 years until the Chrysler Building in New York City was finished in 1930.
 It was the first structure in the world to surpass both the 200-metre and 300-metre mark in height.
 Due to the addition of a broadcasting aerial at the top of the tower in 1957, it is now taller than the Chrysler Building by 17 ft.
 Excluding transmitters, the Eiffel Tower is the second tallest free-standing structure in France after the Millau Viaduct.

 The tower has three levels for visitors, with restaurants on the first and second levels.
-The top level's upper platform is 276 m above the ground – the highest observation deck accessible to the public in the European Union.
+The top level's upper platform is 276 m above the ground—the highest public observation deck in the European Union.
 Tickets can be purchased to ascend by stairs or lift to the first and second levels.
-The climb from ground level to the first level is over 300 steps, as is the climb from the first level to the second, making the entire ascent a 600 step climb.
+The climb from ground level to the first level is over 300 steps, as is the climb from the first level to the second, making the entire ascent a 600-step climb.
 Although there is a staircase to the top level, it is usually accessible only by lift.
+On this top, third level, is a private apartment built for Gustave Eiffel, who decorated it with furniture made by Jean Lachaise and invited friends such as Thomas Edison.

 History

 Origin

 The design of the Eiffel Tower is attributed to Maurice Koechlin and Émile Nouguier, two senior engineers working for the Compagnie des Établissements Eiffel.
-It was envisioned after discussion about a suitable centerpiece for the proposed 1889 Exposition Universelle, a world's fair to celebrate the centennial of the French Revolution.
-Eiffel openly acknowledged that inspiration for a tower came from the Latting Observatory built in New York City in 1853.
+It was envisaged after discussion about a suitable centrepiece for the proposed 1889 Exposition Universelle, a world's fair to celebrate the centennial of the French Revolution.
 In May 1884, working at home, Koechlin made a sketch of their idea, described by him as "a great pylon, consisting of four lattice girders standing apart at the base and coming together at the top, joined together by metal trusses at regular intervals".
 Eiffel initially showed little enthusiasm, but he did approve further study, and the two engineers then asked Stephen Sauvestre, the head of the company's architectural department, to contribute to the design.
 Sauvestre added decorative arches to the base of the tower, a glass pavilion to the first level, and other embellishments.